Learn the best DIY tips to fix your headphone or earphone wires at home with this simple step-by-step guide.

 - Clean the area to be wrapped.
 Make sure to rid your headphone wires of any excess debris or grease.
-Take a clean cloth and pour a small amount of isopropyl alcohol on it.
-Wipe the area and let it dry.
+Take a clean cloth with a small amount of isopropyl alcohol and wipe the area.

-- Insert the tubing into the headphones’ cables.
-Carefully insert the tubings into your headphones’ frayed wires.
+- Insert the headphone cable through the tubing.
+Make sure the tubing is positioned directly over the headphones’ frayed wires.
 If you’re using the wrap-around heat-shrink type, make sure to wrap it as tight as possible for a more compact finish.

-- Apply heat around the area.
-You can heat the area by using the heating device that comes with the heat-shrink tubing kit, by using a hot air gun, or a lighter.
-You can refer to this youtube tutorial to see how to properly apply heat around the tubing.
+- Apply heat to the area.
+You can heat the area by using the heating device that comes with the heat-shrink tubing kit, a hot air gun, or a lighter.
+You can refer to this Youtube tutorial to see how to apply heat around the tubing properly.

 Mould Sugru around it

 Sugru Mouldable Glue is an all-around moldable adhesive putty made of silicone rubber.
-You can use this for DIY crafts, mounting needs, electrical repairs, and so much more.
-It is moldable, flexible, durable, waterproof, and has good insulation properties.
+You can use this for DIY crafts, mounting needs, electrical repairs, etc. It is moldable, flexible, durable, waterproof, and has good insulation properties.